How to Make Strong Ginger Root Tea at Home

 Homemade ginger tea is simple to make and delicious to drink, with a warming and soothing flavor and many potential benefits.

 Here are recipe instructions for making one of the best herbal teas for bloating, gas and stomach problems in your kitchen.

 - Get a fresh rhizome that looks plump and healthy without too many wrinkles.
 Wrinkled roots are old and won’t be as potent with volatile oils.

 - Cut off a half inch piece of ginger for a milder strength tea or a full inch for a stronger cup.
 Scrub the skin under hot water or peel it if you like (I rarely bother to save time).

-- Carefully cut the ginger root into thin slices with a sharp knife or grate it finely and place it in a large mug.
+- Carefully cut the washed root into thin slices with a sharp knife or grate it finely and place it in a large mug.

 - Heat up water in your kettle but turn it off just before it boils.
-You want ginger tea water to be hot and steaming but not quite boiling.
+You want the water to be hot and steaming but not quite boiling.

 - Pour hot water into the cup with the thinly sliced root and cover it with a small plate or similar.
 This helps retain both heat and the important volatile oils.